 - a handful of cherry tomatoes halved

-- 1 tsp chilli paste, I use Sambal Balado which is an Indonesian sambal sauce specifically for eggs
+- 1 tsp chilli paste, or Sambal Balado which is an Indonesian chilli sauce for eggs (optional)

 - salt and pepper, to taste